formicary/my-bank/README.md

 Improvements
 --------
 * Can split Customer into Business and Personal (make Customer into interface/abstract), they might have different charges and services.
+* Unhappy path/security checks, check valid account number and customer id before withdrawal and deposit, overdraft ability (let you take out more than your balance).